 Once valid, your application can be viewed and tracked online Public Access

-For information on Planning Committee and how an application will be publicised see Progress during the course of a planning application
+For information on Planning Committee and how an application will be publicised see The Planning Process

 Processing your information when you make an application

 We are processing your information for the purposes of a planning application or notification.
 All planning applications and notifications received by the Council are processed in accordance with the Town and County Planning Act 1990.

 Purpose of processing